Day 118: Lazy Day

 Early on, you can grab an Air Slide Lv+ panel from the Entrance Hall.
 First Block Lv+ and now this – what’s with Beast’s Castle giving you upgrades right at mission’s start?
-Once installed, this will allow you an additional Air Slide before landing, making it much easier to reach the scaffold in Agrabah if you care to backtrack.
+Once installed, this will allow you an additional Air Slide before landing, making it much easier to reach the scaffold in Agrabah if you care to backtrack (and again, this is arguably the intended method for doing so).
 The Courtyard in Beast’s Castle has a chest with an Elixir Recipe, as well!
 Elixirs aren’t even that expensive in Days, requiring one Hi-Potion, one Hi-Ether, and one Shining Shard to synth.
 The automatically dissolving Elixir Recipe is the real scarcity.

 Xaldin is clearly fascinated by the Beast, though he expresses it in his own way, alternating from prosaic to dismissive at the drop of a hat.
 It depends on what they’re talking about.
-Contextualize the Beast as fighting a losing battle against the Heartless: prosaic.
-Contextualize the Beast fighting to defend the castle: that’s stupid, who does that?
+The Beast as fighting a losing battle against the Heartless?
+How prosaic!
+The Beast fighting to defend the castle?
+That’s stupid, who does that?
 In some blunt foreshadowing, if you check out the Bridge, Xaldin will observe that a large Heartless could easily attack here.
 Hey, guess where this world’s major boss fight is?

 But seriously: wouldn’t it have been funnier if Xaldin pointed out the exact wrong boss room?